 Why the name ‘The Old Curiosity Shop’?

-However, although it’s widely believed that this was the shop that inspired the Charles Dicken’s novel of the same name, this probably wasn’t the case.
+With this being said: although it’s widely said that this was the shop that inspired the Charles Dicken’s novel of the same name, this probably wasn’t the case.
 In practice, the Shop was probably renamed ‘The Old Curiosity Shop‘ after Charles Dicken’s novel was published in a bid to attract more customers!

 It must have worked because the shop has continued to thrive since his day and is still in operation!
-Fancy shoe shopping, anyone?
-Today the Old Curiosity is a luxury shoe shop.
+Fancy luxury shoe shopping next time you’re in the Holborn area?
+Well, today the Old Curiosity Shop in London is a luxury shoe shop.
 However, even if you’re not in the market to buy shoes, the shop is well worth a quick peek!